nus-cs2030s/2223-s2/docs/practice/mock-pe2-question.md

 ## Your Task

-There are five parts to this question that may or may not be dependent on each other.
-You will need to write five single line `Stream` pipelines to generate certain `Stream`s and solve certain computations.
+There are four parts to this question that may or may not be dependent on each other.
+You will need to write four single line `Stream` pipelines to generate certain `Stream`s and solve certain computations.
 The last part of this question will get you to re-solve the Lab 0 (Pi Estimation) using only a `Stream` and some supporting classes.

 The Stream API is included in the file `StreamAPI.md`.